Recipe Overview

-This chicken kofta is made with ground chicken flavored with parsley, onion, and great spices.
-It is healthy, exciting, and easy to prepare.
-It would be great with ground turkey too!
+Why you’ll love it: This chicken kofta is made with ground chicken flavored with parsley, onion, and warm spices.
+Broiled chicken kofta is easy to prepare and so tasty!

 Overhead of several skewered kofta on black round p late, sprinkled with parsley.